We all know dogs can’t eat chocolate. But you can make your own “chocolate” treats by substituting carob, a doggy safe chocolate alternative.

 1/4 teaspoon cinnamon

-After the first 30 seconds in the microwave, the carob chips did not look melted at all.
+So after the first 30 seconds in the microwave, the carob chips did not look melted at all.
 After adding the peanut butter, microwaving it for another 15 seconds, and giving the mixture several good stirs, it turned into a nice consistency.

-I mixed in the nuts and cinnamon and poured the contents onto the prepared cookie sheet.
+Next, I mixed in the nuts and cinnamon and poured the contents onto the prepared cookie sheet.
 I took it out of the refrigerator after 30 minutes and broke it up into pieces.
 Voila!
 Dog Bark.

 Before giving it to my dog, Brecken, I tried it first.
 It was actually good!
 I had tried a carob chip before starting the recipe, and it was super bitter, so I was expecting the bark to taste the same.
 But with the peanut butter and cinnamon, it tasted like dark chocolate.